jacebenson/cedar/docs/versioned_docs/version-2.0/how-to/supabase-auth.md

 export default SignupPage
 ```

 Did I mention it was basic?
-If you want to add some polish, you might find both the [Redwood Form docs](../forms.md) and the [tutorial section on forms](../tutorial/chapter3/forms.md) quite useful.
+If you want to add some polish, you might find both the [Cedar Form docs](../forms.md) and the [tutorial section on forms](../tutorial/chapter3/forms.md) quite useful.
 For our purposes, let's just focus on the functionality.

 Now that we have a form interface, we're going to want to do something when the user submits it.
 Let's add an `onSubmit` function to our component and pass it as a prop to our Form component: